 Simple addressing modes, where all load/store addresses were only determined from register contents and instruction fields.

-Over time, the Arm architecture has evolved new features to meet the needs of new and emerging markets, and to improve functionality, security, and performance.
+Over time, the Arm architecture has evolved, with new features to meet the needs of new and emerging markets, and to improve functionality, security, and performance.

 Key benefits of the Arm architecture are implementation size, security, performance, low-power consumption, and an ecosystem providing global support.